PROGRAMS YOU SHOULD KNOW ABOUT:

 Overdose

-Acute alcohol overdose causes changes in many systems simultaneously, and the cumulative result is death if untreated.
+Alcohol overdose causes changes in many systems simultaneously, and the result can be death if untreated.

-Temperature, respiratory rate, and blood pressure drop as the body becomes dehydrated.
+Temperature, breathing rate, and blood pressure drop as the body becomes dehydrated.

 Avoid Dangerous Combinations